railcressall/sqlalchemy-challenge/README.md

 # sqlalchemy-challenge

+you will find both the Jupyter Notebook and Flask API script in the surfs up folder within this repo.

 When running my Flask Script I had to use the absolute path when creating my engine to get it to attach to the Juypter Notebook.

 I have provided what should be the relative path.
 If you need me to update my code to reflect this for proper grading please let me know so I can work with my Instructor and TA to get this corrected.